Dubai Off-Plan Property Guide 2026: The Complete Playbook for US Investors

 The Bottom Line for US Investors

-Dubai’s tax-free environment doesn’t mean you pay no tax — it means the UAE doesn’t tax you.
+Dubai's tax-free environment doesn't mean you pay no tax — it means the UAE doesn't tax you.
 You still owe US tax on rental income and capital gains.
-However:
+However: With proper planning and professional support, US tax compliance is straightforward and shouldn't deter you from investing.

 Dubai Golden Visa for US Citizens